h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ## Future Standards

 Future work may define new attributes, packet types, etc.  It is important to be able to do such work without requiring that every new standard mention RADIUS/1.1 explicitly.
-Instead, this document defines a mapping from RADIUS to RADIUS/1.1 which covers all RADIUS practices and cryptographic primitives in current use.
-As a result, any new standard which uses the existing RADIUS practices can simply inherit that mapping, and they do not need to mention RADIUS/1.1 explicitly.
+This document defines RADIUS/1.1 as having functional overlap with legacy RADIUS: the packet header Code field is unchanged, and the attribute format is largely unchanged.
+As a result, any new packet Code or attribute defined for RADIUS is explicitly compatible with RADIUS/1.1: the field contents and meanings are identical.
+The only difference between the two protocols is that obfuscated attributes in RADIUS are not obfuscated in RADIUS/1.1, and this document defines how that mapping is done.

+Any future specification needs to mention RADIUS/1.1 only if it adds fields to the RADIUS/1.1 packet header.
+Otherwise, transport considerations for RADIUS/1.1 are identical to RADIUS over (D)TLS.

 We reiterate that this specification defines a new transport profile for RADIUS.
 It does not define a completely new protocol.
 Any future specification which defines a new attribute MUST define it for RADIUS/UDP first, after which those definitions can be applied to this transport profile.